Cryptography in the era of quantum computers

 Crypto libraries and protocol integrations

 We have software libraries that implement the work for each of these post-quantum cryptosystems collaborations.
 Some libraries include optimizations for specific hardware platforms (such as Advanced RISC Machine (ARM)).
 We are also working to integrate each with common internet protocols so that we can test and further tune performance.
-We are proud to participate in liboqs and the Open Quantum Safe project, which are designed to further post-quantum cryptography.
+We are proud to participate in the Open Quantum Safe project where we help develop the liboqs library which is designed to further post-quantum cryptography.
 Additional information, protocol integrations, and related releases can be found on those sites.

 A fork of OpenVPN integrated with post-quantum cryptography to enable testing and experimentation with these algorithms.